Vacuum expectation value

-In quantum field theory the vacuum expectation value (also called condensate or simply VEV) of an operator is its average or expectation value in the vacuum.
+In quantum field theory, the vacuum expectation value (VEV) of an operator is its average or expectation value in the vacuum.
 The vacuum expectation value of an operator O is usually denoted by $\langle O\rangle.$ One of the most widely used examples of an observable physical effect that results from the vacuum expectation value of an operator is the Casimir effect.

 This concept is important for working with correlation functions in quantum field theory.
-It is also important in spontaneous symmetry breaking.
+In the context of spontaneous symmetry breaking, an operator that has a vanishing expectation value due to symmetry can acquire a nonzero vacuum expectation value during a phase transition.
 Examples are: